SAP-samples/btp-developer-guide-cap/documentation/saas/5-subscribe.md

 You will learn about the lifecycle management of a multitenant application.

-> [!TIP]
+> **TIP**
-The subscription can be done from the same region where the multitenant application is deployed.
+> The subscription can be done from the same region where the multitenant application is deployed.
 For example, if the application is deployed in `eu12`, it can be subscribed from only subaccounts that are part of `eu12` region.

 ## Subscribe to SAP Build Work Zone, Standard Edition